neginmhg/leetcode/Docs/DecreasingStack.md

 2.  **Iterate Through the Array/List**: For each element in the array/list:
     - Compare the current element with the top element of the stack.
     - If the current element is smaller, push it onto the stack.
-    - If the current element is larger, pop elements from the stack until the condition is met, then push the current element onto the stack.
+    - If the current element is larger, pop elements from the stack until the condition is met, then push the current element onto the stack
+      (this ensures the biggest always resides at the bottom ).
 3.  **Process Remaining Elements**: After iterating through all elements, any remaining elements in the stack can be processed as necessary.

 ### Example Applications